THEY-Consulting/they-terraform/README.md

 }
 ```

-See https://developer.hashicorp.com/terraform/language/modules/sources#selecting-a-revision for more details.
+See [the official terraform documentation](https://developer.hashicorp.com/terraform/language/modules/sources#selecting-a-revision) for more details on using a specific version.

 Specific providers can be set for modules by using the `providers` argument: